minecraft-linux/mcpelauncher-manifest/README.md

 - More prebuild Linux (disribution) packages supported than the original launcher
   - **Pure Linux x86 distro support on old PCs (SSSE3 CPU instruction set needed)**
   - **Linux ARM appimage**
+    - experimental and was only tested on raspbian
-- Expermental (Chinese) IME Support with eglut (not GLFW)
+- Experimental (Chinese, Japanese) IME Support with eglut (not GLFW)
-  - type Chinese with IME and play without IME
+  - type Chinese / Japanese with IME while a Textbox is open
     - You need to manually click the Textbox to allow IME to open
-  - If IME don't type any chars check your locale
-    - For Chinese e.g. `export LC_CTYPE=zh_CN.UTF-8` and then launch from Terminal
+    - Only ibus IME is known to work
+      - ibus-pinyin
+      - ibus-anthy

 # [Known Issues / Bugs](https://github.com/ChristopherHX/mcpelauncher-manifest/issues)